 If employees need to share accounts as part of their work duties, consider using password managers.
 These allow the sharing of account login information, but without actually revealing the password used to access the account.

-Secondly, employees need to be vigilant, and properly identify when something is out of place.
+Secondly, employees need to be vigilant and properly identify when something is out of place.
 There are numerous signs of hacking, but many of them are silent and easy to miss.
-Changed passwords, missing files, logins at strange hours, file modifications that cannot be accounted for, are all signs of a hacking.
+Changed passwords, missing files, logins at strange hours, file modifications that cannot be accounted for, are all signs of hacking.

 Fortunately, there are a lot of resources to go around when it comes to employee education, such as:

 - 50+ Useful Cyber Security Online Courses You Should Explore [Updated]

 For the uninitiated, encryption is the go-to cybersecurity measure, but it is only efficient in certain cases and comes with a performance cost.

 By encrypting the information in the database, whoever gets their hands on the files cannot access them without the decryption key.

 This works very well in cases where there is a risk that an attacker acquires the files stored on the database (by physically stealing the server, or downloading the files by means of a cyberattack).
 Even if the data leak does occur, the hacker can glean little to no sensitive information until he decrypts the files.

 Where encryption doesn’t work, however, is if an attacker targets the user account first, compromises it, and then uses it to access the decrypted files.
 In other words, there’s not much encryption can do to protect an organization’s data if the attacker hacked into the sysadmin’s account.